suhasmaddali/suhasmaddali/README.md

 ## 💼🎒 My Portfolio Overview:

 I had an amazing experience doing __machine learning__ and __deep learning__ projects.
 Below are the links to my projects.
 If you want more information about the projects, feel free to scroll to the end of this website where I describe in great detail the projects and the results obtained.
 Below is just a __summary__ of the entire portfolio.
 Feel free to take a look.
-Thanks!

 ![](https://github.com/suhasmaddali/GIF-files/blob/main/listgiffile.gif)